Marikana: massacre or mascara?

 The question requiring decibels now is whether this event will darken, thicken, lengthen and/or define the epoch which has unwantedly dawned upon the nation.

-, in the short term there is no doubt that a perceptual dark cloud has rested on SA’s resource industry, likewise as the currencies and metal prices have roller-coasted these past weeks is evidence enough that the market views Lonmin’s storm as a bellwether for mining, industry and national productivity as a whole.
+That it will darken, in the short term there is no doubt that a perceptual dark cloud has rested on SA’s resource industry, likewise as the currencies and metal prices have roller-coasted these past weeks is evidence enough that the market views Lonmin’s storm as a bellwether for mining, industry and national productivity as a whole.

 However, it is not the event that will define this period but rather the response to it, the lessons learnt and the steps taken towards sustaining progress or the lack thereof going forward.

-the strife in the mining sector?
+Will it thicken the strife in the mining sector?
 As it stands the contagion has spread throughout the platinum mining industry and has reached the gold miners as well, is this opportunistic free riding by unions or an African Spring mirroring the political dislocations observed in the Arab world last year?

 Its causation certainly lacks the ideological muster to bear comparison; however, its results may eerily correlate.